Skylanders Academy

-Skylanders Academy is a computer-animated streaming television series produced by TeamTO and Activision Blizzard Studios based on the Skylanders series.
+Skylanders Academy is an animated television series produced by TeamTO and Activision Blizzard Studios based on the Skylanders series.
 The first season debuted on Netflix on October 28, 2016.
 A trailer for the series debuted on October 12, 2016.
 The second season was released on October 6, 2017 and the third and final season was released on September 28, 2018.

 On April 30, 2019, the series was confirmed to have concluded.

 Plot

 In the world of Skylands, Spyro the Dragon, Stealth Elf, and Eruptor are new graduates at Skylanders Academy.
-Under the teachings of Master Eon and Jet-Vac, the three of them will learn what it means to be a Skylander while fighting the evil Kaos and other villains of Skylands.
+Under the teachings of Master Eon and Jet-Vac, the three of them will learn what it means to be a Skylander while fighting the evil Kaos and many other villains of Skylands.